Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 ### Configure a template icon

-The icon for the Text Teaser is fine for our purposes, but it would be nice if the folder actually looked like a folder.
-In these steps we will show how to change the icon for a template.
+The icon for the Text Teaser is fine for the purposes of this tutorial, but it would be nice if the folder template looked like a folder.
+In these steps you will change the icon for a template.

 1. In the content tree, select the **Text Teaser Folder** template.
 1. In the ribbon, switch to the **Configure** tab